noahehall/theBookOfNoah/linux/docker/docker_new.md

     - managing large scale systems or data centers
     - creating build, test and deployment pipelines
     - for use with networking applications, databases, mail servers, terminal applications, etc.
+    - managing software dependencies
+      - installed images can reuse existing dependencies
+      - dependencies with different versions can coexist
+    - improving portability
+      - docker runs on all operating systems
+      - thus, you can use software deesigned for windows/linux/etc on any other OS that supports docker
+      -

 # terminology
   - jail